WISE Home

 Registration

-Registration will be processed via IFIP SEC 2025.
-Registration for WISE2025 will give participants full access to the IFIP SEC event (and vice versa).
-Confirmation of fees, deadlines, and cancellation policy can be found at: https://sec2025.um.si/conference-fees/
+Registration will be processed via IFIP SEC 2026.
+Registration for WISE2026 will give participants full access to the IFIP SEC event (and vice versa).
+Confirmation of fees, deadlines, and cancellation policy can be found at: https://ifipsec.org/registration.html

 Location & Venue